xiaoyao9184/docker-shinobi/README.md

 - [silvertoken/shinobi](https://github.com/silvertoken/shinobi)
 - [diegosc78/docker-shinobi-arm64](https://github.com/diegosc78/docker-shinobi-arm64)

-This project will use github action and docker hub build and publish images, and try to keep it as clean without custom configuration file.
+This project will use github action and Docker Hub build and publish images, and try to keep it as clean without custom configuration file.

 # Tags

-The images of this project will be published to docker hub [xiaoyao9184/docker-shinobi](https://hub.docker.com/r/xiaoyao9184/docker-shinobi).
+The images of this project will be published to Docker Hub [xiaoyao9184/shinobi](https://hub.docker.com/r/xiaoyao9184/shinobi).

 Since there is no really version number, and cannot create a image for each commit, so an good idea use manually trigger the action and tag it with commit id.